-- In exceptional circumstances, such as arising from geographical, sole provider, technical, artistic or urgency factors, where the Estimated Contract Value is less than £50,000 for Supplies/Materials and Services (including Health and Social Care Services), and £250,000 for Works, certain officers may decide that the provisions of Standing Order 4.4 to 4.9 in relation to the obtaining of estimates, quotations or tenders shall not apply.
-Such exemptions may only be granted as follows:

-(a) For an Estimated Contract Value of less than £1,000 (Standing Order - (a) For an Estimated Contract Value of less than £1,000 (Standing Order 4.5), no exemption is required or available; - (b) For an Estimated Contract Value of between £1,000 and £4,999, by the relevant Head of Service (and by no other officer on his or her behalf, except in his or her absence from the service, the appropriate Depute Chief Executive) on completion of a Head of Service Business Case Exemption and compliance with Corporate Procurement Procedures (Standing Order 4.6) - (c) For an Estimated Contract Value of between £5,000 and £49,999 for supplies/materials and services, by the Responsible Officer (and by no other officer on his or her behalf, except in his or her absence from the service, the appropriate Depute Chief Executive) on completion of the Responsible Officer (Head of Corporate Services) Business Case Exemption and compliance with Corporate Procurement Procedures (Standing Order 4.7) - (d) For an Estimated Contract Value of between £5,000 and £249,999 for Works, by the Responsible Officer (and by no other officer on his or her behalf, except in his or her absence from the service, the appropriate Depute Chief Executive) on completion of the Responsible Officer Business Case Exemption and compliance with Corporate Procurement Procedures (Standing Order 4.7) - (e) For an Estimated Contract Value of £50,000 or more, for supplies/materials and services (excluding Health and Social Care Services), by the council committee on a recommendation from the Responsible Officer (Standing Order 2.2) - (f) For an Estimated Contract Value of £50,000 or more, for health and social care services, by the Responsible Officer, with advice and guidance from The Health and Social Care Partnership Contracts Advisory Group (CAG) (Standing Order 2.2) - (g) For an Estimated Contract Value of £250,000 or more, for Works, by the council committee on a recommendation from the Responsible Officer (Standing Order 2.2)
+2.3 In exceptional circumstances, such as arising from geographical, sole provider, technical, artistic or urgency factors, where the Estimated Contract Value is less than £50,000 for Supplies/Materials and Services (including Health and Social Care Services), and £250,000 for Works, certain officers may decide that the provisions of Standing Order 4.4 to 4.9 in relation to the obtaining of estimates, quotations or tenders shall not apply.
+Such exemptions may only be granted as follows: (a) For an Estimated Contract Value of less than £1,000 (Standing Order 4.5), no exemption is required or available; (b) For an Estimated Contract Value of between £1,000 and £4,999, by the relevant Head of Service (and by no other officer on his or her behalf, except in his or her absence from the service, the appropriate Depute Chief Executive) on completion of a Head of Service Business Case Exemption and compliance with Corporate Procurement Procedures (Standing Order 4.6) (c) For an Estimated Contract Value of between £5,000 and £49,999 for supplies/materials and services, by the Responsible Officer (and by no other officer on his or her behalf, except in his or her absence from the service, the appropriate Depute Chief Executive) on completion of the Responsible Officer (Head of Corporate Services) Business Case Exemption and compliance with Corporate Procurement Procedures (Standing Order 4.7) (d) For an Estimated Contract Value of between £5,000 and £249,999 for Works, by the Responsible Officer (and by no other officer on his or her absence from the service, the appropriate Depute Chief Executive) on completion of the Responsible Officer (and by no other officer on his or her behalf, except in his or her absence from the service, the appropriate Depute Chief Executive) on completion of the Responsible Officer Business Case Exemption and compliance with Corporate Procurement Procedures (Standing Order 4.7) (e) For an Estimated Contract Value of £50,000 or more, for supplies/materials and services (excluding Health and Social Care Services), by the council committee on a recommendation from the Responsible Officer (Standing Order 2.2) (f) For an Estimated Contract Value of £50,000 or more, for health and social care services, by the Responsible Officer, with advice and guidance from The Health and Social Care Partnership Contracts Advisory Group (CAG) (Standing Order 2.2) (g) For an Estimated Contract Value of £250,000 or more, for Works, b The officer granting such an exemption shall ensure that a record is kept.
+2.4 For spend of £50,000 or more for supplies/materials and services and for Works of £2m or more, except where Scottish Government and Scotland Excel Frameworks for Category A and B spend are utilised, external Framework Agreements may only be used with the prior written approval of the Responsible Officer and as required in accordance with the council's Corporate Procurement Procedures.
+2.5 Pilot Schemes set up in accordance with the council's Corporate Procurement Procedures may only be used where approved by the Responsible Officer and only when a business case has been prepared and the Pilot Scheme provider has been identified following a competitive tender exercise.